SGNet: Salient Geometric Network for Point Cloud Registration: Experiments

 We utilize the overlap-aware circle loss~\cite{qin2022geometric} and point matching loss~\cite{qin2022geometric} to supervise the super point and dense point feature learning.
 Following~\cite{qin2022geometric}, we evaluate our proposed model on the indoor dataset 3DMatch~\cite{zeng20173dmatch} and outdoor dataset KITTI Odometry Benchmark~\cite{geiger2013vision}.

-The proposed model is trained and tested with PyTorch~\cite{paszke2019pytorch} on one NVIDIA RTX TITAN GPU.
+The proposed model is trained and tested with PyTorch~\cite{paszke2019pytorch} on one NVIDIA RTX 3090 GPU.
 We train our model with Adam optimizer\cite{loshchilov2017decoupled} with 30 epochs on 3DMatch\cite{zeng20173dmatch} and 150 epochs on KITTI\cite{geiger2013vision}.
 The learning rate, learning decay, learning rate decay steps, and weight decay are set to 1e-4/1e-4, 0.95/0.95, 1/4, and 1e-6/1e-6 for 3DMatch/KITTI, respectively.
 3DMatch and KITTI's matching radii are set to 5cm and 30cm, respectively.
 The number of super point correspondences $N_c$ is set to 256 for all experiments.
 The number of farthest anchor points K is set to 64.
-The number of attention layers in high order geometric transformer ($N_g$) and semantic encoder ($N_s$) are 6 and 3 respectively.
+The number of attention layers in high order geometric transformer ($N_g$) and semantic encoder ($N_s$) is 6 and 3, respectively.
+The threshold values $\lambda_{10}$ and $\lambda_{21}$ in salient super points augmentation are set to 0.6.
+The dimension of super point features $d_t$ is set to 1024 for 3DMatch/KITTI. $r_{salient}$ used in \ref{approach}.\textit{D} is set to 0.15/3.0 for 3DMatch/KITTI.